oracle-livelabs/oci-migration/ebs-cm-landingzones/introduction/introduction.md

 ## About this Workshop

-In this workshop, you will establish a pre-defined landing zone that meets the security guidelines prescribed by the Center for Internet Security (CIS) Oracle Cloud Infrastructure Foundations Benchmark and supports Oracle E-Business Suite (EBS) workloads.
-This landing zone is comprised of multiple compartments, groups to manage those compartments, and a fully configured network to support EBS workloads.
-Then, you will deploy EBS Cloud Manager which will utilize the resources from the landing zone to manage your EBS environments.
-Once completed, you will be able to provision your first EBS environment.
+In this workshop, you will first establish a pre-defined landing zone that:

+    a) meets the security guidelines prescribed by the Center for Internet Security (CIS) Oracle Cloud Infrastructure Foundations Benchmark, and

+    b) supports Oracle E-Business Suite (EBS) workloads.

+Note that this landing zone is comprised of compartments, groups to manage those compartments, and a fully configured network.

+After deploying the landing zone, you will install and configure EBS Cloud Manager, which can utilize the resources from the landing zone to manage your EBS environments.
+Once this is completed, you will be able to provision your first EBS environment.

 Estimated Workshop Time: 2 hours